argoproj/argo-workflows/docs/cli/argo_template_list.md

 ### Options

 ```
-      --all-namespaces   Show workflows from all namespaces
+  -A, --all-namespaces   Show workflows from all namespaces
   -h, --help             help for list
   -o, --output string    Output format.
 One of: wide|name
 ```